StewBC/mminer-apple2/README.md

 variables.inc | All variables (scores, instance buffers, positions, etc.)
 Willy.inc | All logic relating to the movement of the main character, Willy

-The second is the ProDos loader that will auto-load the game.
+The second is the ProDOS loader that will auto-load the game.
 It's in the src/apple2.loader folder.
 It has these files (all provided to me by Oliver Schmidt)